Yuto Adachi

-Yuto Adachi (安達 祐人, Adachi Yūto), known mononymously as Yuto (Korean: 유토; ユウト), is a Japanese rapper, singer, songwriter and composer based in South Korea.
+Yuto Adachi (安達 祐人, Adachi Yūto), known mononymously as Yuto (Korean: 유토; ユウト), is a Japanese rapper, singer and dancer.
 He is a member of the South Korean boy group Pentagon, formed by Cube Entertainment.

 Biography

 Early life and education

 Yuto was born on January 23, 1998, in Nagano, Japan.
 He is the youngest of a family of three children with one sister and one brother.
 He got interested in K-pop since he was in grade 4 elementary school.
 After seeing K-pop groups such as TVXQ and Girls' Generation together with his sister on television, he was fascinated with their vocal skills, synchronized dance, and visual.

 In an interview with BuzzFeed Japan, he said "I was not interested in music.
-I was the type who don’t listen to music, and just played sports such as baseball and soccer.
+I was the type who don't listen to music, and just played sports such as baseball and soccer.
 However, when I heard about K-pop for the first time, I got attracted and after that, gradually being more into it."
 After becoming a middle school student, he became a K-pop fan.
 He danced to K-pop choreography with friends together and uploaded choreography videos to the internet.
 Later, he applied to the global audition opened in Japan by a Korean entertainment company when he was in grade 2 middle school.
 However, he was rejected because he was too young.
 During the reading session set in the morning in his middle school, he studied Korean and imitated dancing while watching K-pop videos.
 People around him recognized his affection for K-pop.
 In the graduation article collection of his middle school yearbook, he wrote "I want to become a big star."
 He was the school baseball and soccer player and a member of dance club which he would perform on stage for his school festival every year.